The Untold Truth Of The Michelin Guide

 Arguments have been made that the Michelin Guide remains to ignore the gender inequality within the guide.
 For example, in 2016, out of the 77 Michelin-starred restaurants in New York, not one of them had a female head chef despite the fact there are many amazing female-run restaurants in the city.
 Also, there have been claims of the Michelin Guide being patronizing towards female-led kitchens in social media posts.
 With modern culture focusing more and more on equal rights and the gender pay gap, the Michelin Guide, we can only hope, will be forced to face their lack of diversity within their chosen establishments or risk losing their credibility.

-Biaised Selection
+Biased Selection

 With the Michelin Guide having started in France, it is understandable that the guide still likes to focus on French cuisine.
 However, having now gone worldwide, it seems there is still a bias toward French-style cuisine, not just in France but also in cities such as London and New York.
 Also, it has been claimed in the past that the guide chooses to focus its awards on young upcoming chefs rather than older more experienced chefs.
-Regardless of what they choose to focus on, it seems clear that the Michelin Guide has full control over what they include in their guide and have little interest in trying to include a broad spectrum of restaurants and establishments.
+Regardless of what they choose to focus on, it seems clear that the Michelin Guide has full control over what they include in their guide and has little interest in trying to include a broad spectrum of restaurants and establishments.

 THE BOTTOM LINE